alanssitis/in-toto-policies/README.md

 this project as reference and a conversation starter that would lead to an ITE that introduces something that is to layouts as what attestatoins was to links.

+Anything related to embedding trust or distribution of the policy is deemed out of scope as it heavily depends on the existing infrastructure of the consumer.
+Although a proper successor should consider an ITE outlining integration with TUF to offer an example on how this can be done.

 > [!IMPORTANT]
 > One additional point that should be touched upon on a proper successor is the
 > scalability of these policies for larger organizations.
 This would require